3/24/20 By DAN ULLOA

 “Now I get to work in an industry where I really like the people.
 I feel the appreciation,” Carpenter said.

 Succeeding in the Marijuana Industry

 He said the best way to get into the marijuana industry is to attend events.
-He said at the first event he went to when he didn’t know anyone.
+Carpenter said he didn’t know anyone at the first event he went to.

-“And now I’m happy to see friends and clients,” Carpenter said.
+“And now I’m happy to see friends and clients,” he said.

 The best route into the marijuana industry Carpenter said is to shift your assets and experience into cannabis.
 Firms that take on clients can easily pivot to cannabis.
 For example, a graphic designer can make a logo for a dispensary.